 “You know more than myself!”

-Such is true of the Irish in the mines of Colorado and particularly Teller County.
+Such is true of the Irish in the mines of Colorado and particularly the San Juan Mountains and Teller County.

 Somewhere between 15 and 20 percent of local residents claim Irish ancestry.
 Perhaps, some of them have their own stories to tell.